You are currently viewing How to Treat Obsessive-Compulsive Disorder (OCD) Effectively

 • Obsessions: Recurrent and intrusive thoughts, urges, or images that cause significant anxiety or distress.
 Common obsessions include fears of contamination, harm, or making a mistake.

 • Compulsions: Repetitive behaviors or mental acts performed to reduce the anxiety caused by obsessions or to prevent a feared event.
-These may include washing, checking, counting, or repeating certain actions until they feel “right.”
+These may include washing, checking, counting, or repeating specific actions until they feel “right.”

-Effective Treat for Obsessive-Compulsive Disorder OCD
+Effective Treatments for Obsessive-Compulsive Disorder OCD

 1. Cognitive Behavioral Therapy (CBT)